lamhq/tech-notes/pages/devops/aws/analytics/lake-formation/permission.md

 ## Implicit permissions

-Data lake administrators have implicit permissions:
+Data lake administrators:
-- `Describe` all resources in the Data Catalog
-- `Create` databases and tables in all locations
+- `DESCRIBE`: have `DESCRIBE` permission to all resources, except for resources shared from another account
-- have access on all data locations
+- `DATA_LOCATION_ACCESS`: Data locationhave access on all data locations
-- `Grant` and `Revoke` permissions on any resource.
+- **Grant/Revoke Access**: can grant or revoke access to any resources to any principal, including themselves
+- `CREATE_DATABASE`: Can create databases
+- Can grant the permission to create a database
+- *Can register Amazon S3 locations only if they have IAM permissions to do so*
+- *Do not have implicit permissions to drop databases or alter/drop tables created by others*

+Database creators:
-Database creators get all database permissions on the databases that they create.
+- get all database permissions on the databases/tables that they create
+- can grant principals in the same AWS account permission to create tables

+Table creators:
-Table creators get all permissions on the tables that they create.
+- get all permissions on the tables that they create.

 ## Grantable permissions